oscar-system/Oscar.jl/docs/src/Experimental/intro.md

 !!! note
     There are still older projects in `experimental` from before the introduction of this structure.
-Thus we mentioned `FTheoryTools` and `PlaneCurve` as projects having adopted to the new standard.
+Thus we mentioned `FTheoryTools` as a project having adopted to the new standard.

 ### Useful functions for development
 Apart from the hints in the [Introduction for new developers](@ref), there are some more specialized functions for the structure of the `experimental` folder.